How many countries are there in Africa?

 So, 54 countries in Africa?
 What about these?

 So now let’s put our focus on the territories that are not recognised as countries by the UN.
 If you’re wondering what is considered a country or what’s a disputed territory then click here to read all about my explanation, as you can see, it’s difficult to decide what is and what isn’t a country!
 Here are the other disputed territories in Africa that would make the ’54’ number incorrect

 55. Western Sahara

 Western Sahara or Sahrawi Arab Democratic Republic is recognised by the African Union but not the folks over at the UN.
-This disputed territory used to be a Spanish colony, nowadays it is claimed by two different groups; Morocco and Polisario Front (that’s an independent group who are located in Algeria).
-The UN have it listed as a Non Self Governing Territory and thats why Western Sahara doesn’t make their list.
+We may disagree, but this disputed territory used to be a Spanish colony, nowadays it is claimed by two different groups; Morocco and Polisario Front (that’s an independent group who are located in Algeria).
+The UN have it listed as a Non-Self Governing Territory and that’s why Western Sahara doesn’t make their list.

 Over half a million call Western Sahara home and the land is blessed with a wealth of natural resources.
 Even though big players in the region such as Nigeria and South Africa see it as an independent state it’s still a tricky issue with Morocco claiming the territory.

 In my opinion, this is very much a country.
 So are there 55 countries in Africa?